-The entrance to the caves is along a grassy path on the edge of the beach in East Wemyss, a beautiful walk.
-We began at the notice boards which give information about each of the caves and are shaped like one of the drawings with a bench in the centre dedicated to a founding member of the charity.
+The caves are along a grassy path on the edge of the beach in East Wemyss and it's a beautiful walk.
+We began at the notice boards which give information about each of the caves and which are shaped like one of the drawings, with a bench in the centre dedicated to a founding member of the charity.

-Sue informed us there were two sets of caves.
+Sue informed us there was once two sets of caves.
 One set formed around 6000-7000 BC and the second set formed 3000-4000 BC as a result of the water rising.

 Unfortunately many of the caves are inaccessible though the ones that are accessible contain the largest amount of Pictish markings than all the caves in Britain put together.
 A good reason why these caves need to be protected.